f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

     platform        0    24576(KB)         16 2899.951(MHz)           6           32 Intel(R) Xeon(R) Silver 4314 CPU @ 2.40GHz
     prompt %

 The output below is from an r10600.
-The r10600 has 48 vCPUs total, 12 vCPUs are disabled via licensing, 12 vCPUs reserved for F5OS, and 24 vCPUs left over for use by tenants.Disabled CPU's will not show up in the SNMP output.
+The r10600 has 48 vCPUs total, 12 vCPUs are disabled via licensing, 12 vCPUs reserved for F5OS, and 24 vCPUs left over for use by tenants.
+Disabled CPU's will not show up in the SNMP output.

 .. code-block:: bash